sgmurphy/wordpress-plugins/ml-slider/readme.txt

 ### Slider Themes

 [MetaSlider Pro](https://www.metaslider.com/upgrade/) introduces the MetaSlider Theme Editor.
-MetaSlider Pro includes 11 free professional and responsive slide show themes for sliders, slideshows, and carousels.
+MetaSlider Pro include many free professional and responsive [slideshow themes](https://www.metaslider.com/docs/more-themes/) for sliders, slideshows, and carousels.
 These themes enable you to effortlessly create beautiful and effective sliders, slideshows, and carousels designed by professionals.

 The MetaSlider theme editor also allows you to create your own slider, slideshow, and carousel themes to use across your sites where you install MetaSlider.
 With these themes you can perfectly display any content, including image, photo, video (YouTube and Vimeo), layer, product, and post feed slides.

 ### Import and Export Your Sliders

-With slider, slideshow, and carousel import and export you can move your perfectly designed sliders between your websites or your clients’ websites.
+With [the MetaSlider import and export feature](https://www.metaslider.com/docs/export-and-import-slideshows/) you can move your perfectly designed sliders between your websites or your clients’ websites.
 Instead of recreating your settings on every website, export your slider, slideshow, or carousel with one click and import it to another WordPress suite just as easily with MetaSlider.

 ### Ready for the Gutenberg Block Editor